How to Prepare Your Child for Preschool

 If you follow our tips for preparing for this transition, you should find the experience to be much easier:

 Does your child interact with other children often?
-If your child isn’t currently enrolled in a daycare or child care, you will want to set up playdates with other children in your neighborhood or even students of the preschool before the first day of school.
-This will help your son or daughter learn about sharing and learn how to have good behavior with other children and wait his or her turn for attention.
+If your child isn’t currently enrolled in a daycare or childcare, you will want to set up playdates with other children in your neighborhood or even students of the preschool before the first day of school.
+This will help your son or daughter learn about sharing and how to have good behavior with other children and wait his or her turn for attention.

-Preschools are dependent on routines and structure in order to complete their curriculum throughout the day and ensure all students have a positive experience in class.
+Preschools are dependent on routines and structure to complete their curriculum throughout the day and ensure all students have a positive experience in class.
 You should create a morning routine for your small child and an evening routine.
 This will prepare them for the mid-day routine the preschool subscribes to and he or she will have a much easier transition.

 If you can afford it, we recommend going shopping for some fun preschool supplies and maybe some new clothes your child will be excited about taking and wearing to preschool.
 Your child will be eager to wear their new clothes or try out their fun new crayons and might be less anxious about the upcoming first day of preschool because of it.